WeeMingQing/ShoppingWebsite/README.md

 # Shopping Website
 A Shopping Website Project

-This is a website for shopping where the public is able to search for things that they want and will be able to login and make payment to order the goods directly.
+This is a website for shopping where the public is able to add items to their cart.